nocproject/noc/share/docs/en/nocbook/configuration.rst

 *fping* binary must be eighter suid root, or operation system's security options must be altered to allow generate and receive ICMP packets by *noc* user.

+.. _noc-activator-conf-path-fping6:

+fping6
+^^^^^^
+Path to the *fping6* utility. *fping6* used to perform IPv6 host reachability detection during ping_check.
+*fping6* binary must be eighter suid root, or operation system's security options must be altered to allow generate and receive ICMPv6 packets by *noc* user.

 .. _noc-classifier-conf:

 noc-classifier.conf